 If your dog has already been diagnosed with some form of heart disease, then it is extremely important to see your primary vet or veterinary cardiologist regularly to monitor the progression of the heart disease.
 Signs of CHF may be detected before outwards signs are present.

-Diagnostic tests used to detect and monitor heart disease include the electrocardiogram (ECG or EKG), echocardiogram (ultrasound of the heart), and thoracic radiographs (chest X-rays).
-Your vet will need to periodically repeat these tests to assess the severity of heart disease.
+Diagnostic tests used to detect and monitor heart disease include the electrocardiogram (ECG or EKG), echocardiogram (ultrasound of the heart), thoracic radiographs (chest X-rays), and blood and urine tests.
+Your vet will need to periodically repeat these tests to assess the severity of your dog's heart disease.

-Treatment of CHF is aimed at managing the underlying heart disease and reducing fluid accumulation.
+Treatment of congestive heart failure is aimed at managing the underlying heart disease and reducing fluid accumulation.
 Several different medications are typically used to treat heart disease and may need to be adjusted when CHF develops.
 Surgery may be recommended if there is a structural abnormality in the heart that can be repaired.
 A low-sodium diet can also be helpful.

 The life expectancy of dogs with congestive heart failure depends on the underlying heart disease.
 CHF cannot be cured unless the primary heart disease can be cured.
-If corrective surgery can be done to fix the heart disease, then the dog may be able to go on to live a normal life.
+If corrective surgery can be done to repair structural abnormalities causing the heart disease, then the dog may be able to go on to live a normal life.

-Unfortunately, many types of heart disease can only be managed for so long before they become severe enough to stop responding to treatment.
+Unfortunately, many types of heart disease can only be managed for a period of time (months or years) before they become severe enough to stop responding to treatment.
 Dogs are in end-stage congestive heart failure when they no longer respond to available treatment options.
-These dogs may only have weeks to months left before they die from CHF or must be humanely euthanized due to poor quality of life
+Often, veterinarians recommend humane euthanasia in this stage before the dog's quality of life becomes excessively poor.